 As of now, the previously scheduled ISF 2019 3-PT Contests have been cancelled.

 Who is eligible to compete?

 Men and women 18 years or older who are not currently participating in high school or college athletics.
 We do not want anyone to risk their amateur status.
 We’re looking into middle school / high school divisions for future events but must be sure it’s done without jeopardizing eligibility.
-For 2019, the Open Division(18+) is the only division.
+For 2020, the Open Division(18+) is the only division anticipated.

 Are events open to men and women?